momagdyy97/EmployeesInfo-Frontend/README.md

-## Zomool-Admin-Panel-Essam
+## EmployeesInfo-Frontend

 ## Overview

-Zomool-Admin-Panel-Essam is the frontend admin panel for the Zomool application.
-It is built using React.js and is designed to interface with the `Essam-Zomool-Backend` service.
+EmployeesInfo-Frontend is the frontend admin panel for the Zomool application.
+It is built using React.js and is designed to interface with the `EmployeesInfo-Backend` service.
 The project is Dockerized for seamless deployment and integration with CI/CD pipelines.

 ## Features